MobilePayDev/MobilePayDev.github.io/docs/online/development-guide/production.md

 * Any logs that can be relevant to the issue

 :::tip
 Tip: Sign up for our operational mail list to be informed about any operational issues concerning Online.
-Just contact developer@mobilepay.dk in order to be added to the mail list.
+Just contact developer@vippsmobilepay.com in order to be added to the mail list.
 :::